 - That the act, physical or otherwise, amounts to “Intimidation”; and

 - That the accused intended to intimidate the victim;

 The prosecution does not have to prove that the victim was in fact intimidated.

 1- What is Intimidation?

-Intimidation at law is a slightly different concept to what most people on a day to day basis understand it to be.
+Intimidation in criminal law is a slightly different concept to what most people on a day-to-day basis understand it to be.

 - Conduct (including cyberbullying) amounting to harassment or molestation of the person, or;